The Benefits of a Florida Data Center

 If Your Business isn’t in Florida, Why Not?

 Global businesses are moving to Florida in droves due to our unique business advantages.
 Florida’s no state income tax and reasonable costs keeps more profit inside your company, and our government also offers a variety of financial incentives and tax write offs.

-Florida’s multiple international airports, deep-water shipping ports, and multiple international connection hubs are perfect for an enterprise seeking out worldwide business and makes importing and exporting goods a breeze.
+Florida’s multiple international airports, deep-water shipping ports, and various international connection hubs are perfect for an enterprise seeking out worldwide business and makes importing and exporting goods a breeze.

 All these words about our great state and I’ve yet to mention the great weather, entertainment, diverse culture, and beaches that expand from coast to coast.

-Orlando was named #1 in the US for job growth in 2015 and 2016 according to the U.S. Department of Labor.
+Orlando was recently named #1 in the US for job growth by the U.S. Department of Labor.
 Join the likes of Lockheed Martin, Siemens, Electronic Arts, Darden, and many more and consider putting your headquarters in a growing state with a data center to match.